hermanwjacobsen/hfortix-fortios/docs/FIX_WINDOWS_INSTALL.md

 # Fix for Windows Installation Issue - SOLVED! ✅

 ## Problem

 The error `ModuleNotFoundError: No module named 'hfortix.FortiOS.api.v2.cmdb.system.password_policy'` occurred because:

 **Version 0.3.32 on PyPI was missing the `password_policy.py` file!** The `__init__.py` tries to import it, but the file wasn't included in that release.

 ## Solution - Install Version 0.3.33

-**Version 0.3.33 has been published to PyPI with the missing file included!**
+**Version 0.3.33 has been published to PyPI with the missing file included**

 Run these commands in your Windows PowerShell or Command Prompt: